 Check in for Alaska cruises is at Canada Place in downtown Vancouver at the Pan Pacific Hotel.

 We arrived by Skytrain, a different one than the airport Canada Line.
 We got off at the last stop at the Waterfront Station at around 11:45am.
 Check in for Holland America’s Zuiderdam started at noon, so we were in good time.
 We wanted to check in as soon as possible and get on board the Zuiderdam and start exploring.
-We walked over to Canada Place, and here it was a good idea that our luggage was on wheels and we carried backpacks.
-We walked down the sidewalk past the area where cars were dropping off passengers.
+It was a good idea that our luggage was on wheels.
+We carried backpacks for our walk to Canada Place and into the underground parkade.
+It took about five minutes to walk down the sidewalk, past the area where cars were dropping off passengers.

 Now armed with only my purse, carrying our travel documents, and our cameras, we went back to the sorting area.
 The only ships in that day were the Zuiderdam and Princess Cruise’s Sapphire Princess.
 We proceeded to the metal detector.
 Our carry-on baggage was put through a conveyor belt x-ray.
 A man ahead of us tried unsuccessfully to go through the metal detector but kept setting it off.
 They stopped him and motioned me to go through.
 I did with no problems.
 My now-ex was behind me and set off the metal detector.
 He has a metal plate in his foot which he explained to the security guard.
 She waved her wand around him and sure enough it started pinging at his foot.
 She waved him through.